Allergy Treatment for Bethlehem & Allentown, PA Patients

-Over 40 million Americans suffer from allergies, a condition in which the body reacts to plant pollen, pollution and particular foods, in a way most other people do not.
-The symptoms of an allergy can be quite broad, including not only the familiar sneezing, runny nose, nasal stuffiness, and itchy, watery eyes of "hayfever," but chronic "sinus" problems, postnasal drip, head congestion, frequent "colds," recurring ear infections, chronic cough and asthma.
-Even stomach and intestinal problems, many skin rashes, chronic headaches and fatigue can be allergy symptoms.
+Over 40 million Americans suffer from allergies, a condition in which the body reacts to plant pollen, pollution, and particular foods, in a way most other people do not.
+The symptoms of an allergy can be quite broad, including not only the familiar sneezing, runny nose, nasal stuffiness, and itchy, watery eyes of "hayfever," but chronic "sinus" problems, postnasal drip, head congestion, frequent "colds," recurring ear infections, chronic cough, and asthma.
+Even stomach and intestinal problems, many skin rashes, chronic headaches, and fatigue can be allergy symptoms.
 And allergies can appear at any age.
 Some show up in childhood and then fade, only to reappear in adulthood.
-For some, the onset of symptoms may occur, or get worse, when such factors as emotional stress, fatigue, infection, hormonal changes, air pollution and weather alter.
-These "triggers" add to what is called the "total allergic load," or the amount of allergens your body can handle at any given time.
+For some, the onset of symptoms may occur, or get worse, when such factors as emotional stress, fatigue, infection, hormonal changes, air pollution, and weather alter.
+These "triggers" add to what is called the "total allergic load," or the number of allergens your body can handle at any given time.
 By avoiding the contributing factors, you may be able to lighten your allergic load enough to ease your symptoms.

 Where To Turn For Relief

 Because allergies have such a wide range of symptoms - symptoms which can "masquerade" as another medical problem entirely - allergy sufferers may go from doctor's office to doctor's office trying to get an accurate diagnosis.
 The Doctors at The Head and Neck Center are trained to recognize allergies in whatever form they take.
 So if you do indeed have an allergy to food, pollen, pollution or dust, they can tell you what the cause is and how to treat it successfully.
 (If you don't have an allergy, they can tell you that, too.)

 How Your Allergy Is Diagnosed